Nadi-web/React-ts_labs_5_sem/README.md

 # React-ts_labs_5_sem
-# CREATE YOUR OWN REACT-TSX APP AND IMPORT TSX FILES
+# CREATE YOUR OWN REACT-TSX APP and replace the files in src